 Why the apparent dishonoring of His mother?
 Particularly in the setting of the culture of the time in the middle east, still present to this day, of honoring motherhood.
 Jesus is reminding us of the role of His mother as the new Eve, who will produce the fruit of redemption from the new tree of the cross, to counter the disobedience of the first woman who offered the forbidden fruit.

 Jesus is also reminding us that the notion of the Creator, God (Himself) would need a mother to do anything is ridiculous if she was not meant to be for us.
 Our mother.
 If she was not meant to be the mother of humanity.
 He submitted Himself to her for us.

-Hail then to our Mother, whom the early Fathers called the new Israel.
+Hail then to our Mother, whom the early Fathers called the glory of the new Israel.

 1 Yahweh, my heart is not haughty, I do not set my sights too high.
 I have taken no part in great affairs, in wonders beyond my scope.